DrLex0/quake-frogbots/README.md

 - Improve upon Mick's waypoint guide.
 Figure out the more advanced things.
 - Tool to generate waypoint qc file from annotations in a `.map` file (currently only a concept, but should be easy).

 No promises about dates or reaching these goals whatsoever.
-It's done when it's done.
+It is done when it's done.

 Not really planned, but who knows:
 - Make Frogbot work in non-Quakeworld engines (it builds and runs, but is not usable).